Peter Butler (golfer): Professional career

-1963 started with his third £1,000 win, the Schweppes PGA Close Championship where he finished two strokes ahead of Bobby Walker.
+Year 1963 started with his third £1,000 win, the Schweppes PGA Close Championship where he finished two strokes ahead of Bobby Walker.
 The event was played at Royal Birkdale in a strong wind with bare greens.
 His winning score of 306 was the highest for an important tournament in living memory.
 Butler trailed John Jacobs by 10 shots at the start of the final day but scored 77 and 76 while Jacobs had two rounds of 83 to drop to third place.
 Butler was runner-up in the Swallow-Penfold Tournament in May and won the 36-hole Bowmaker Tournament in July.
 Despite his good season, a number of poor finishes left him 14th in the Ryder Cup rankings, the leading 10 making the team.

 Butler spent the early part of 1964 playing on the PGA Tour only returning after the Masters Tournament to which he received an invitation.
 He was tied for 4th place after three rounds but a final round 75 dropped him out of the top 10.
 The following week he defended his Schweppes PGA Close Championship title, finishing tied for third, and then won the Cox Moore Tournament the week after, beating Bernard Hunt by a stroke.

 Butler returned to America to play in the Carling World Open.
 After two rounds he was only a stroke behind the leader but he faded in the last two rounds.
 He was runner-up in the News of the World Match Play, losing 3&2 to Neil Coles.
 Coles and Butler received invitations to the inaugural Piccadilly World Match Play Championship.
 Butler played Arnold Palmer and was two up with seven holes to play.
 Palmer then won four holes in a row and won by one hole.
 Butler took £1,000 for losing this first-round match.